akashjindal347/akashjindal347.github.io/README.md

-#Hey everyone Im Akash Jindal and this is my personal portfolio.
+Hey everyone, I'm Akash Jindal and this is my personal portfolio.